hertzmann/hertzmann.github.io/_posts/2022-3-17-photography-is-not-objective.md

 Both painting and storytelling are skills that one can practice, and learn, and get better at through experience, as well as by learning various techniques (e.g., three-act structure, timing).

+Drawing and painting are skills of construction, like learning languages, and learning to write.
+It's not about innate talent, or just recording what you see; [it's about learning how to build images](https://twitter.com/visual_linguist/status/1373665959790190611).

 # But Aren't Photographs Special?
 Is anything true?